Baltimore Life Insurance Review (2023)

 Death Benefit Terms

-The death benefit for this plan is straightforward.
+The death benefit of this plan is straightforward.
 Your policy will pay out your full death benefit, starting day 1, no matter what your cause of death.

 This death benefit stays flat for the life of your policy, regardless of your age or changes in your health.